 VA loans require an acceptable credit history and sufficient income to make your mortgage payments.
 But, as compared to other home loan programs, the VA guidelines are more flexible.
 Because of the Department of Veterans Affairs guarantee, approval for credit scores below 580 is possible.

 Limits on closing costs

 The Veterans Administration sets fixed limits on closing costs charged to Veteran applicants.
 The money you save on closing costs can provide money for home improvements or much-needed furnishings for your new home.

 A common misconception about the VA Home Loan benefit is that it’s only a one-time benefit.
 This is not true!
 In fact, you can have more than one VA loan at the same time.

 Since the Veterans Administration guarantees a portion of every VA loan, in many cases lenders are able to offer lower interest rates to Veteran borrowers compared with other loan programs.
 On average, these lower rates are approximately 0.25 to 1 percent lower than traditional rates.

-Who is eligible to receive a VA home loan?
+Who is eligible to receive VA home loan benefits?